No Result

 When I visited Boston for the inaugural flight of Delta Air Lines’ new A321neo aircraft, I split my time across two hotels.
 The first was the Hyatt Regency Boston Harbor not far from Boston Logan International Airport (BOS).

-I used an anniversary night certificate from my World of Hyatt Credit Card (learn more) to pay for the room.
+I used an anniversary night certificate from my World of Hyatt Credit Card to pay for the room.
+(All information about the World of Hyatt Credit Card has been collected independently by Eye of the Flyer.
+It was not provided by or reviewed by the card issuer.)
 I originally planned to stay two nights: one on points and the other with the cert.
 But a couple of friends (also taking the inaugural A321neo ride) told me they’d be at the Marriott Long Wharf, so I decided to join them for night number two.

 So, without any more ado, here’s my experience during my brief stay.